Ten Canadians have done a great job using effective about pages to build interest in what they do. Readers know real people wrote these stories.

 Here are my favourite Canadian about pages, so you can meet these people too.

 Ottawa Law professor Adam Dodek gets full marks for putting a personal touch on his professional academic about page.
-The third sentence of his long page says:
+The fourth sentence of his long page says:

 I love teaching and have been fortunate to teach so many great students at the University of Ottawa and before that at Osgoode Hall Law School and at the University of Toronto where I began my teacher career before moving to Ottawa.
 One of the highlights of my career was receiving the Capital Educators Award as one of the top teachers in Ottawa in 2012.

 This is after he begins telling us he is a proud Canadian, teacher, scholar, husband and father.
-There are many many professional qualifications on this perhaps-a-touch-too-long page, so it’s impressive that the few personal touches stand out so strongly.
-I want to interview this man for my podcast.
+There are many professional qualifications on this page, so the personal touches stand out strongly.
+I still want to interview this man for my podcast.

 An infographic about the 12 benefits of creativity on her about page provides everything I want to know about Toronto-based teacher Sylvia Duckworth.
 My favourite benefit is: